cmaldikar/cmaldikar/README.md

-# Chaitanya Maldikar - Data Engineer
+# Chaitanya Maldikar - Data Analyst | Data Engineer | BI Developer

 Welcome to my professional profile!
 I am Chaitanya Maldikar, a dedicated Data Engineer with over three years of experience in the Information Technology sector.
 Currently pursuing a Masters in Information Systems at Binghamton University, I have a strong foundation in Data Modeling, Data Manipulation, ETL development, and deriving actionable insights from analyzed data.